okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integrateenrollotp.md

 ### 6. Open email and copy OTP

-Next, the user opens the email sent by Okta and copies the OTP.
+Next, the user opens the email and copies the OTP.
 The following screenshot shows the OTP in an email generated from the **Email Factor Verification** template.

 <div class="common-image-format">